truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 Before creating a pool with encryption make sure you want to encrypt all datasets and data stored on the pool.

 {{< hint warning>}}
-You cannot change a pool from an encrypted to a non-encrypted, you can only change the dataset encryption type in the encrypted pool.
+You cannot change a pool from encrypted to non-encrypted.
+You can only change the dataset encryption type in the encrypted pool.
 {{< /hint >}}
 If your system does not have enough disks to allow you to create a second storage pool, we recommend that you not use encryption at the pool level.
 You can mix encrypted and unencrypted datasets on an unencrypted pool.
 {{< hint warning >}}
 All pool-level encryption is key-based encryption.
-When prompted, download the encryption key, keep it stored in a safe place and where you can back up the file.
+When prompted, download the encryption key and keep it stored in a safe place where you can back up the file.
 You cannot use passphrase encryption at the pool level.
 {{< /hint >}}
 ### Adding Encryption to a New Pool